-This is a unique 1863 California Fractional Gold 25¢ overstruck on a previously struck 1860/50 Gold 25¢.
-In fact, it is the only known overstruck California Fractional Gold Coin on any of the 25¢, 50¢, or $1 denominations.
-Struck by Robert B. Gray & Co, a San Francisco manufacturing jeweler during the gold rush era, this major gold mint error stands alone as a unique piece of California history.
+This is a 1863 California Fractional Gold 25¢ overstruck on a previously struck 1860/50 Gold 25¢.
+In fact, there are only two known overstruck California Fractional Gold Coins on any of the 25¢, 50¢, or $1 denominations.
+Struck by Robert B. Gray & Co, a San Francisco manufacturing jeweler during the gold rush era, this major gold mint error is a fascinating piece of California history.

 There was a severe shortage of coins in the smaller denominations so the United States Branch Mint opened in 1854 in San Francisco to strike coins for circulation.
 The 1854 and 1855 gold and silver coins struck at the San Francisco Branch Mint were hoarded or exported.
 The extreme demand for coins was met by San Francisco jewelers who struck fractional denominations of gold coins in the 25¢, 50¢ and $1 sizes.
 There are over 450 varieties known to exist, most dated between 1852 and 1882.
 Almost all of the fractional gold coins were produced by the hammer method, which was striking the gold planchet between the bottom die that was stationary and the top die by a sledgehammer.

 In researching major mint errors on California fractional gold pieces, it appears that there are approximately 12 double struck, 5 that are uniface (either struck with only the obverse or only the reverse die) and 3 that are brockages (struck by a coin that was already struck).
-This is the only known California fractional gold coin that was struck over an earlier dated gold coin.
+This is one of only two known California fractional gold coins that were struck over an earlier dated gold coin.

 Authenticated and certified by NGC as MS 61 and a mint error, it is classified as being overstruck on a previously struck gold coin and is a dual date (1863 over an 1860/50).